-Due: September 18 at lecture
+Due: February 14 at lecture (10 AM)

 The main goal of the device characterization projects in 6.720 is to expose students to "real" microelectronic devices: current-voltage characteristics, parameter extraction techniques, and models.
-These projects use the MIT Microelectronics WebLab, a remote web-enabled microelectronics device characterization test station that Prof. del Alamo and his students have been developing for a while in his lab at MIT.
-The MIT Microelectronics WebLab, or "WebLab" for short, is an experimental set up designed to allow the educational use of professional microelectronics characterization equipment by a large number of users through the web.
-WebLab is accessed at http://weblab.mit.edu.
-A manual for the system can be browsed and downloaded from the weblab homepage.
-At the heart of weblab is an HP4155B Semiconductor Parameter Analyzer.
-This tool is basically a fancy curve tracer that allows one to obtain I-V characteristics of semiconductor devices. \(^1\).
+These projects use an online microelectronics device characterization laboratory that Prof. del Alamo and his team have been developing for a while at MIT.
+This is an experimental set up designed to allow the educational use of professional microelectronics characterization equipment by a large number of users through the web.
+The latest version of the system (v.
+6.1) is accessed at http://ilab.mit.edu.
+A manual for the system can be browsed and downloaded from the iLab homepage.
+At the heart of this lab is an HP4155B Semiconductor Parameter Analyzer.
+This tool is basically a fancy curve tracer that allows one to obtain I-V characteristics of semiconductor devices.